Most people know that henna is used for temporary tattoos and coloring one’s hair. But, what is a Henna rinse?

 - Any grey you wish to cover

 If you notice at any point that your hair is becoming dry or brittle, then increasing the length of time before coloring with henna could be the answer.

 If you apply a deep conditioning hair mask 48 hours before applying the henna your hair may withstand the process better (source 1).

 Henna is a natural product that you can use to successfully give a new lease of color life to your hair.

 Most often red hues are chosen, but adding other ingredients like coffee, or cloves can darken the henna dye and give you a deep brown hue.

-Although it is natural, and will fade over time and washes, it is notoriously difficult to fully remove.
+Although it is natural and will fade over time and wash, it is notoriously difficult to fully remove.

 If you want to know how to wash henna out of your hair most effectively, then read on:

 - Oils: Mix a combination of oils (coconut, argan, olive) in equal parts together.

 - Clarifying Shampoo: Any brand, although a sulfate-free brand will be kinder to your hair.